runningcode/fladle/docs/configuration.md

     ```

 ### maxTestShards
 The maximum number of shards.
+Fladle will throw an error when used together with [testShards](./configuration.md#testshards) or [numUniformShards](./configuration.md#numuniformshards).

 === "Groovy"
     ``` groovy